Installation and Removal Guide

 Clean the work space, tidy up, clean your rim and tyre.

-Inspect your Tubeless Tape for damage, lack of adhesion to your rim or creases and folds that could lead to an air leak.
+To begin, inspect your Tubeless Tape for damage, lack of adhesion to your rim or creases and folds that could lead to an air leak.

 Inspect your tyre (even if new) for damage to the bead, kinks or tears that will lead to a poor seal.

 If you've re-taped your rim, pierce a tiny hole with a pin or spoke and carefully push a Rimpact Valve through it.
 If there is an existing hole go ahead an fit the valve.
 Place the O-ring and then the Lock Nut on to the valve and thread it down.
 Snug is the key, finger tight only!
 By over tightening the Lock Nut you will deform the rubber bung an reduce the chance of a good seal.
+(Note: the rubber O-ring does not serve an air sealing purpose, it is there to protect the rim from the lock ring.
+If it deforms, don't worry).

 Fitting the Tyre